THE HAM FUNERAL

 Our production of The Ham Funeral may have been written in London in 1947, anticipating the later plays of Ionesco and Beckett, but its idiom, its humour and its audacity are deeply and indefinably Australian.
 Positioned as it is amongst the Griffin Theatre’s annual program of new plays, the revival of The Ham Funeral acts as counterpoint, mirror, avante garde to emerging writers and theatre makers.

-Perhaps White’s misfortune was that he was a parochial playwright with an international sensibility.
+Perhaps White, it is said, was a parochial playwright with an international sensibility.
 Parochial in the best sense, as Chekhov was parochial, his work located in and responding to parochial conditions, and bringing to them a wit and insight that was anything but petty.
 But his plays emerged in a culture that was parochial in the worst sense, as was very clear when The Ham Funeral was rejected by the 1962 Adelaide Festival of the Arts.

 This is Siren Theatre’s fourth collaboration with Griffin Independent: a relationship committed to excellence, innovation and daring.